Restructuring and insolvency in Jersey: overview

 In all other matters, applications must be considered on a case-by-case basis, with regard to the principles of comity.

-If the appointment of a UK administrator for a Jersey company is sought, the procedure is that the Jersey Court, on application to it, may make a request to a UK court to appoint the UK administrator.
+If the appointment of a UK administrator for a Jersey company is sought, the procedure is to apply to the Jersey Court for a letter of request to be issued to a UK court by way of the appointment of a UK administrator.

 Charges that are similar to taxes.

 Jersey courts will consider existing proceedings in other jurisdictions and generally operate on the basis that concurrent proceedings are undesirable.
 However, each case is treated on its own merits.

 The Désastre Law and the Companies Law expressly provide that Jersey courts must have regard to the UNCITRAL Model Law on Cross-Border Insolvency 1997.
 Jersey is not part of the EU, save to a very restricted extent in respect of trade in goods.
 Therefore, Regulation (EC) 1346/2000 on insolvency proceedings (Insolvency Regulation) does not apply to Jersey.

 There are no special procedures for foreign creditors.
 Each application must be made and treated in accordance with the underlying claim and the rules that apply to all creditors.

 There are long term proposals to extend the provisions of the Securities (Jersey) Law 2012 to tangible movable properties but there is no ascertained time frame for that legislation.
 A Jersey aircraft registry is also proposed (see Question 1, Movable property).